rsiree/Yoox/README.md

 3. Javascript

 Backend:
-1. Masai_school/api-moker for login and registration authentication
+1. Reqres for login and registration authentication
 2. Local Storage as website api is not available

 # Functionalities: